WhiteheadLab/Computational_Protocols/install_jupyter_notebook_farm.md

 Jupyter notebooks are awesome.
 We should use them.
-Here's how to install jupyter locally.
+Here are instructions for how to install in your local home directory on the UC Davis farm cluster.

 Jupyter is a program written in Python.
 Anaconda is a package manager for Python.
 It’s straightforward to install and saves a lot of time.